peakee-labs/blinders/README.md

 ## Deployment

-We have 3 separate environments: ' dev`, `staging`, and `prod`.
+We have 3 separate environments:  `dev`, `staging`, and `prod`.
 Each deployment environment has a deployment state.

 Also, we have a `shared` state for managing `route53_certificate` and deploying some shared ec2 instances for `dev` and `staging` environments